nautobot/nautobot-app-netbox-importer/docs/user/app_overview.md

 ## Description

-This application sole purpose is to facilitate data migration from Netbox to Nautobot, doing the proper data conversion through the process.
+This application's sole purpose is to facilitate data migration from NetBox to Nautobot, doing the proper data conversion through the process.

 ## Audience (User Personas) - Who should use this App?

-Netbox users looking to migrate their dataset into Nautobot.
+NetBox users looking to migrate their dataset into Nautobot.

 ## Authors and Maintainers